cargo2nix/cargo2nix/examples/1-hello-world/README.md

 #### Constructing the Workspace & Dependencies Set

-We use `makePackageSet'` to import our `Cargo.nix` file and build it using the `"stable"` release channel of Rust.
+We use `makePackageSet` to import our `Cargo.nix` file and build it using the `"stable"` release channel of Rust.
 The output of this function is a tree structure containing the entire dependency graph from our `Cargo.nix`, which we call `rustPkgs`.